 Financial implication of Lostock Hall Academy

 A grant of £200k from the Council to the school will be funded by £50k section 106 funds and £150k Leisure related revenue reserves.
-The section 106 relates to an ongoing housing development and further section 106 may be utilised should it be received in the relevant timeframe, which would reduce the reserves contribution.
+The section 106 relates to an ongoing housing development in Lostock Hall and further section 106 may be utilised from this development should it be received in the relevant timeframe, which would reduce the reserves contribution.

 An interest free loan will be given from the Council to the school of £100k from Leisure reserves to be returned by way of school repayments over 10 years at £10k per annum.